 Sort Things Out With The Other Parent

 Before anything else, you might want to try sorting things out with the other parent.
 Sometimes, people don’t realize that specific actions of theirs contribute to alienation.
 Although you may have separated, it’s in everyone’s best interest to keep things civil between you two.
 Bring up the problem with them and see if there’s something you can work out together so that you don’t become estranged from your kids.
+“Parenting in a divorce situation is hard enough without all of the drama that comes with parental alienation.
+Keep the drama in your household to a minimum so your child can rest, heal, and recoup before they return to the hostile environment,” Christine Hammond, MS, LMHC advised.

 Encourage Direct Communication